lukereding/book_notes/guides_for/leading_a_team.md

 This basic idea in echoed in _First, break all the rules_.
 The need for control often comes down to an issue of trust in the people that work for you.

 I'll note there are there different levels of control.
 Figuring out _what_ do to is a different question from figuring out _how_ to do it.
 My view is that there are different job families that answer these different questions.
 E.g. the business unit might determine _what_ and _when_ while the engineers, with these constraints, figure out the _how_.
 Providing good answers to each type of question requires context.
 The business partners can't figure out the _what_ or _when_ if they don't have clear guidance and expectations; likewise, the engineers can't figure out _how_ without clear context of the broader problem being solved and what constraints need to be considered.

+#### Work backwards from where you want to be

+Imagine your team in two years to working great.
+What would be different in two years compared to now?
+In that world, how would someone on an adjacent team to describe the team?
+What unique strengths does the team possess?

 #### Ensure people know what they get and what they give